How to Add Anti Swizzling in iOS Apps Using AI

 This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously deliver plugins that Block Method Swizzling in iOS apps.

-What is Method Swizzling?
+What Is Swizzling?

 Prerequisites for Using Appdome's Anti-Swizzling Plugins: